Table of contents

 Now you need to correct the address to the new website in the database.
 This is easily done with WP-CLI using wp search-replace command, like this:

 wp search-replace https://website-that-we-cloned-from https://website-that-we-cloned-to --all-tables

-The new website address with us can be found in our admin panel if you select the website and click the “Domains” tab.
+The new website address can be found in our Control Panel if you select the website and click the “Domains” tab.

 Note: If you have a WordPress network installation (WordPress Multisite), you also need to update the address in the database tables

 wp-config.php(if it’s the main address).

 Note that this step only applies if you exclude the

 wp-content/uploadsfolder.
 If that is the case, we need to setup